vipulnaik/diet-exercise-health/profile-information/physical-exercise/push-ups-with-history.md

-Fist push-ups are similar to standard push-ups with just one change: for upper body support, instead of resting on my palm, I rest on my fist, specifically, the portion between the MCP and PIP joints.
+Fist push-ups are similar to standard push-ups with just one change: for upper body support, instead of resting on my palm, I rest on my fist, specifically, the proximal phalanx i.e., theportion between the MCP and PIP joints.

 Starting 2025-06-25, I try to do a few fist push-ups.
 I might do them either before or after standard push-ups.